10kh-at-rb/poodr/README.md

 to explain the principles learned through the refactoring of a two player snake game I wrote in JavaScript.
 [Play the game here](http://emmanuelgenard.com/two_snake/) and [check out the repo](https://github.com/edgenard/two_snake).
-I'm also keeping notes on each chapter [here](https://github.com/edgenard/poodr/tree/master/notes) these mostly to make sure I actually understand what I read.
+I'm also keeping notes on each chapter [here](https://github.com/edgenard/poodr/tree/master/notes) these are mostly to make sure I actually understand what I read.

 I don't think it should matter I'm refactoring JavaScript code because these principles of Object-Oriented Design should apply to any language where Object-Oriented Programming is possible.
 I'm  aiming to do three things: